MLB Rumors: Bryce Harper Could Still Land With The Padres, Per ‘CBS Sports’

 While a handful of teams have been named as possible landing spots for Harper, it seems that the Phillies may be the best match when it comes to offering him the most money.

-the Chicago White Sox passed on paying Bryce the money he wanted, and the San Francisco Giants allegedly aren’t looking to sign the outfielder to a long-term deal.
+The Chicago White Sox passed on paying Bryce the money he wanted, and the San Francisco Giants allegedly aren’t looking to sign the outfielder to a long-term deal.

-Meanwhile, other teams such as the Cleveland Indians have also been mentioned in the free agency speculation.
-Bryce could fit in nicely in Cleveland with their two all-stars, Francisco Lindor and Jose Ramirez.
+Meanwhile, other teams, such as the Cleveland Indians, have also been mentioned in the free agency speculation.
+Bryce could fit in nicely in Cleveland with their two All-Stars, Francisco Lindor and Jose Ramirez.

 The Tribe has been on the cusp of something big for a few seasons now, and were one game away from winning the World Series back in 2016.
 They have been moving pieces around this off season, and they could be a sleeper team that would benefit from Harper’s talents.